nelsonmutindamwanzia/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

-  - How I debugged:
+  - How I debugged: NameError (uninitialized constant ToysController::Toys) error which showed that i need to correct the "Toys.create" to "Toy.create"

 - Update the number of likes for a toy

-  - How I debugged:
+  - How I debugged: Unhandled Rejection (SyntaxError): Unexpected end of JSON input error which led me to check the update method in controller.
+Found that "render json: toy" was missing.
+Adding it fixed the issue.

 - Donate a toy to Goodwill (and delete it from our database)

-  - How I debugged:
+  - How I debugged: 404 (not found) error.
+Checked the routes and added ":destroy" in routes.rb then added destroy method in controller to fix this issue.